Som-Energia/intercoop/python/README.md

 - Fully reusable modules:

+    - `catalog`: functions to manage a service catalog in a portal
+    - `apiclient`: encapsulates remote acces to the target API
+    - `package`: encapsulates package marshalling/umarshalling, signing/verification
     - `crypto`: cryptography primitives:
         - hides actual algorithms compexity under simple action names
-    - `package`: encapsulates package marshalling/umarshalling, signing/verification
-    - `apiclient`: encapsulates remote acces to the target API

 - Data sources: You normally want to rewrite those, for example to take data from a database or similar.
 Reference implementation use a directory full of YAML files.

     - Source Portal:
         - `peerinfo`: access yaml info provided by the available targets
-        - `userinfo`: access source user personal dataa
+        - `userinfo`: access source user personal data

     - Target API:
-        - `keyring`: provided a peer
+		- `keyring`: gives access to peers public keys (relies on `peerinfo`)
         - `remoteuserinfo`: temporary stores the transferred data

 - Utilities: